AviatrixSystems/avxlabs-docs/ace_backbone/docs/backbone.md

 8x IPSec tunnels towards AWS
 ```

-Now, search for the subnet **`10.2.2.0`** in Azure.
+Now, search for the subnet **`10.2.2.0`** (which represents the public subnet in Azure where the azure-instance was deployed).
 You will observe four IPSec tunnels for each Transit Gateway once again.

 ```{figure} images/backbone-tgw029.png
 ---